Valley National Bancorp (VLY) Shares Decline Despite Market Challenges

-The stock price of Valley National Bancorp (NASDAQ: VLY) has dropped by -3.25 compared to previous close of 7.08.
-Despite this, the company has seen a fall of -6.42% in its stock price over the last five trading days.
+Valley National Bancorp (NASDAQ: VLY)’s stock price has gone decline by -1.05 in comparison to its previous close of 6.66, however, the company has experienced a -13.29% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Valley National Bancorp (NASDAQ: VLY) Right Now?

-Valley National Bancorp (NASDAQ: VLY) has a price-to-earnings ratio that is above its average at 5.96x. and a 36-month beta value of 1.14.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Valley National Bancorp (NASDAQ: VLY) has a higher price-to-earnings ratio of 5.74x compared to its average ratio,, and the 36-month beta value for VLY is at 1.13.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023